Saiful Rijal

 Its as during his reign, when the Castilian War occurred between the empires of the Brunei and Spain.
 In addition to the Philippines, he was also renowned for spreading Islamic teachings throughout Borneo.
 According to folk tales about his palace being located on King's Island (Pulau Raja) in Jerudong.
 The sultan was also known as Sultan Lixar, and Sultan Nula Alan by the Spaniards.

 Reign

 Ascension

-Pengiran Muda Chuchu Besar Saiful Rizal was the eldest son of Pengiran Bendahara Pg Muhammad Tajuddin Ibni Sultan Bolkiah.
+Pengiran Muda Chuchu Besar Saiful Rijal was the eldest son of Pengiran Bendahara Pg Muhammad Tajuddin Ibni Sultan Bolkiah.
 A significant statement from the Boxer Codex, likely written by a Tagalog merchant who lived in Brunei, describes Saiful Rijal as a cheerful and stout man, noting that he was fifty-eight years old in 1589.
 This suggests that Saiful Rijal was born in 1531.
 Given the timeline, a direct father-to-son succession between 1514/15 and 1531 is genetically implausible.
 Therefore, if these dates are accurate and considering the four sultans from Sharif Ali to Abdul Kahar, it indicates that there must have been a succession of brothers at some point in the royal lineage.
 There is no information of when Saiful Rijal began to govern, but he was co-regnant with his uncle, Abdul Kahar, in 1578.